codecrafters-io/build-your-own-grep/stage_descriptions/base-01-cq2.md

-In this stage, we'll handle the simplest regex possible: a single character.
+In this stage, you'll add support for the simplest regex possible: a single character.

 **Example:** `a` should match "apple", but not "dog".